BitBalloon/homepage/posts/2013-10-31-continuous-deployment-with-bitballoon-and-travis-ci.markdown

 published: true
 ---

-At BitBalloon we like to eat our own dog-food, so while our public website started out at just a part of our Rails application, we always wanted to build it as a static site and host it with BitBalloon.
+At BitBalloon we like to eat our own dog-food, so while our public website started out as just a part of our Rails application, we always wanted to build it as a static site and host it with BitBalloon.

 ![Punch](/img/posts/punch.png)